mray0256-jpg/Procedural-Planet-Generator/README.md

 Finally, the in-scattering equation puts it all together.
 It is essentially a scaled summation of optical depths.
 If each optical depth calculates light at one point, the in scattering equations attempts to calculate *all* points along a given ray.
 In code, we have a loop that runs numScatters time; each time it calls the OpticalDepth function which runs numOpticals times.
 If we choose large numbers, the scene might look nice, but it will get out of hand very quickly.
 One of the challenges of this atmosphere shader is the sheer quantity of parameters.
 There are *34* of them!
 The goal is to balance visuals with computation.
 Tweaking took a good long time, but it was worth it.

 <img width="500" height="117" alt="16_atmospheric_02" src="https://github.com/user-attachments/assets/4f41f664-6363-48d8-b364-edd2ed14c1d7" /><br>
-*Figure X: Scattering Diagram*
+*Figure 19: Scattering Diagram*

 Now that we have our equations, we should port them to code.
 Immediately, we run into a problem.
 There is nothing in the scene to actually raymarch through.
 To keep it procedural, we create a fullscreen shader and apply it to a sphere that exists purely mathematically.
 This shader runs in whats called a fragment shader.
 These take the triangles on our screen, break them up into pixels (fragments), and render them.
 We can use some fancy linear algebra to determine our world space camera position and then calculate the ray direction of every pixel.
 We can also access the depth buffer and linearize it so we don't accidentally render the clouds behind the planet.
 This is the data the computer gives us, but it's not yet what we need.
 For the atmosphere and clouds, we need two more things from these rays: A), when does the ray the atmosphere?
 And B), how far through the atmosphere does it traverse?
 These are necessary to compute the correct densities in the correct locations.
 Without it, the computer wouldn't know where to render anything.

   To calculate these, we use what's called a ray-sphere intersection.
 They are quite fun to calculate on one's own.
 It's the kind of challenge that is simple enough not to be daunting but also not so easy it's boring.
 If we had a float3 representing our center, and a ray, we could use trigonometry to find the distance between the center and the nearest point on the ray.

   <img width="400" height="300" alt="raysphere4" src="https://github.com/user-attachments/assets/b1175c19-ebb3-4303-bf2f-ed9513f845a8" /><br>
-*Figure X: Ray-Sphere Intersection Diagram*
+*Figure 20: Ray-Sphere Intersection Diagram*

   First, we use our rayOrigin to find a vector to the center of the sphere.
 Then, we take a dot product between sphereVec and rayVec.
 This tells us exactly how long the rayVec must be for the most promixity to the sphere center.
 We will call this closest point p.
 Before continuing, we always want to work in distances squared.
 Sqrt functions are expensive.
 We actually determine whether p is in the sphere through the quadratic formula's discriminant: b^2 - 4ac.
 If the discriminant is > 0, e.g. has two real roots, we know the ray passes through two points on the sphere.